CosmoS1X/task-manager/README.md

 ## 🤝 Contributing

+Contributions are welcome!
+Please follow these steps:

 1. Fork the project
-2. Create your feature branch (git switch -c feature/amazing-feature)
+2. Create your feature branch
-3. Commit your changes (git commit -m 'add some amazing feature')
+3. Commit your changes
-3. Push to the branch (git push -u origin feature/amazing-feature)
+3. Push to the branch
 4. Open a Pull Request

 ## 📄 License